 Good grip strength helps you establish power and comfort upon initial setup.
 You can also place the club at an optimal position on the takeaway.

 However, you still have to refine your swing to ensure that the club face is at the right placement.
-Overall, grip strength does wonders to improve wrist action and backswing.
+Overall, grip strength does wonder to improve wrist action and backswing.

 4. Easier to hit draws